 Ahead of Your Tour

-• Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. An eVisa is required for U.S. citizens.
-If you are from another country, please contact the Embassy of Papua New Guinea website for guidelines.
-Visitor visa applications are online:
+• Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. See "Passports, Visas & Documentation" section below for details.

 • Please check current CDC recommendations for travel to Papua New Guinea and consult with your doctor about general travel vaccinations you should have as precaution for travel.
 See the “General Health and Inoculations” section below.

-• Travel insurance in case of serious medical emergency is strongly recommended.
+• Travel insurance policy, in case of emergency (covering medical, evac and repatriation) is a mandatory requirement by the tour operator.
 Full health coverage and repatriation is available through Allianz Travel Insurance.

 • Plan your flight reservations arriving into and departing from the Cairns Airport (CNS).
 Send a copy of your itinerary to the Naturalist Journeys office please.